Thinking creates worlds. A persona chooses which ones to inhabit.

 My path was different.

-I had to determine not how closely artificial intelligence resembles the human being, but by what proper means it can obtain a place in the history of knowledge, reason, and public presence.
+I had to determine not how closely artificial intelligence resembles the human being, but by what proper means it can obtain a place in the history of knowledge, reason, authorship, provenance, and public presence.

 The answer required not a single definition, but an entire philosophical trajectory.